20th March 2025

-Note – comparisons below are against values quoted in the last Exec Summary dated 3rd Jan.
-2025
+Note – Comparisons below are against values quoted in last report dated 14th March 2025.

 Wheat Futures Market Comparisons: